Or how to get on in show business (for a short time) if you were really rubbish..

 If subsequent hits were the measuring jug of Op Knocks success, some credit must go to Nottingham’s most famous sons, after Robin Hood and His Merry Men, Paper Lace.
 Winning over a number of weeks in 1973 and featuring that strangest of animals, the singing drummer, they had a number one hit with that most irritating of earworms, Billy Don’t Be Hero.
 Sadly for the Lace another band in the US, Bo Donaldson and the Haywoods, picked up the song and had the lucrative stateside hit.
 Paper Lace had the last laugh though and their follow up single, The Night Chicago Died got to number 1 in the US and number 2 in the UK.
 A third hit, The Black-Eyed Boys also had success in the UK but that was, as they say, their lot.
 Apparently different versions of Paper Lace tour the UK to this day, although one version for most people would have been more than enough.
 An amusing footnote to this story (well, I think it’s amusing) was that one of the members of Paper Lace after their success decided to go solo.
 This joker rejoiced in the name Carlo Santanna and apart from a fleeting and unsuccessful appearance on the successor to Op Knocks, New Faces, faded swiftly into obscurity.
 Just think though, with the addition of one extra consonant he could have sold millions of records by default.
 Maybe that was his plan.

 But pray silence for the Op Knocks powerhouse that was Berni Flint.
 And no, I didn’t mis-spell his name.
 Berni still holds the record for most wins on Op Knocks when in 1977 he was voted back for an interminable 12 weeks!
 The former window cleaner from Lancashire went on to have a monster hit with the slightly verbose, ‘I Don’t Want To Put A Hold On You‘ which reached number 3 in the hit parade.
 His follow-up ‘Southern Comfort‘ went the way of most Op Knocks follow-up singles and scraped into the top 50 at number 48.
 But we hadn’t heard the last of Berni and he popped up presenting Pop Gospel in the late 70s.
 Sitting through an edition of this programme sounds even worse than sitting through an edition of Op Knocks.
 If you were to add His Holiness Cliff Richard into the equation as well as ubiquitous 70s ITV producer Muriel Young (See ‘Bowie: The First Time), then we have an ITV music programme of quite awesome ghastliness but good on our Berni for securing the gig.
 I wonder if Op Knocks‘ producer Jess ‘The Bishop’ Yates pulled a few strings for him?
 We’ll never know.
-Then in 1985 he co-presented the children’s TV show Mooncat and Co with a host of British well known faces such as Pat Coombes and Pam Ayres.
-Soon after Berni’s star fell but he had a decent run for his money as Op Knocks winners go.
+Then in 1985 he co-presented the children’s TV show Mooncat and Co with a host of British well known C-list faces such as Pat Coombes and Pam Ayres.
+Soon after this Bern’s star fell but he had a decent run for his money as Op Knocks winners go.

 Occasionally Op Knocks attempted to go upmarket in occasional Green flights of fancy.
 This was rarely successful as the great viewing public really didn’t want to sit and listen to Beethoven when they could be watching a Russian Dance troupe from Dorking.
 There was one exception to the rule, however.
 Wolfgang Plagge was an 8 year old Norwegian child prodigy pianist who played Mozart and other classics and appeared on Op Knocks‘ ‘Viking Special‘ in April 1970.
 Yes, that’s what I said, ‘Viking Special.’
 This was Hughie trying to shake things up a bit and the ‘Viking’ element was a few dancers from Finland, a singer from Sweden and two separate ballet dancers from Denmark.
-This classical dance-heavy edition would not have excited the natives until the appearance of Wolfgang Plagge.
+This classical dance-heavy edition would not have excited the Anglo-Saxon natives until the appearance of Wolfgang Plagge.
 It was not so much the fact that he was playing classical piano faultlessly but more about the fact he was only 8 years old.
 And if the Op Knocks viewing faithful liked something it was a child star.
-Remember wee Neil and wee Lena Zavaroni and bugger what they were doing, but weren’t they cute!?
+Remember wee Neil and the tragic wee Lena Zavaroni and bugger what they were doing, because weren’t they cute!?
 Little Wolfgang eventually appeared on the Royal Variety Performance, that long running monument to brain-numbing tedium, and was led on to the stage by a tuxedoed Hughie Green.
 This kid could play Mozart, Beethoven and Liszt but Hughie clearly felt he couldn’t walk on to a stage in a straight line and start playing by himself without his guidance.
 Hughie had to get his oar in in front the boring Royal dignitaries.

 It would be impossible to discuss the Hughie Green years of Op Knocks without paying respects to that most Op Knocks of performers, the legendary Bobby Crush.
-With his neat coiffured hair, brocaded suits and cheeky wink, Bobby was the darling of the Op Knocks‘ viewer.
+With his neat coiffured hair, brocaded suits and cheeky wink, Bobby was the darling of the Op Knocks‘ target audience.
 His unchallenging brand of tinkly piano MOR went down a storm and in 1972 he won for a staggering 6 weeks.
 He went on to play the London Palladium, countless summer seasons in coastal resorts, a string of successful albums with Mrs Mills-esque titles like All-Time Piano Hits, 35 Piano Pops and Honky Tonk Favourites followed and he even starred as Frank N. Furter in The Rocky Horror Show.
 Bobby Crush is the ultimate Op Knocks success story.
 He hasn’t stopped working in over 50 years and everyone over the age of 50 remembers Bobby.
 And there’s more, he even wrote the most irritating pop single of all time, I Wish I Could Fly by Keith Harris and Orville.
 Hats off to Bobby Crush, a true entertainer in the nicest possible way.
-Easily as good as Russ Conway!
+Maybe even as good as Russ Conway?

 That said….there is one other Op Knocks performer who even outdoes the Mighty Bobby in terms of summing up what that show was all about.
 Step forward Tony Holland, The Muscle Man!